ainsleyogarro/Picky-Eater/README.md

 * User has a profile picture on theri profile view
 * User can see their friends and their friend's list
 * Registration for new users
-* Double tap to add restaurant
+* Can swipe user to delete friend
 * Uses algorithm for combining lists with friends list
 * Fade in restaurant detail view
 * Can take restaurant from friend list and put it on their own